Egon Schiele: Neulengbach and imprisonment

-World War I to death
+World War I

 In 1914, Schiele glimpsed the sisters Edith and Adéle Harms, who lived with their parents across the street from his studio in the Viennese district of Hietzing, 101 Hietzinger Hauptstraße.
 They were a middle-class family and Protestant by faith; their father was a master locksmith.
-In 1915, Schiele chose to marry the more socially acceptable Edith, but had apparently expected to maintain a relationship with Wally.
-However, when he explained the situation to Wally, she left him immediately and never saw him again.
+In 1915, Schiele chose to marry the more socially acceptable Edith, but had apparently expected to continue his relationship with Wally.
+When he explained the situation to Wally, she left him immediately and never saw him again.
 This abandonment led him to paint Death and the Maiden, where Wally's portrait is based on a previous pairing, but Schiele's is newly struck.
 (In February 1915, Schiele wrote a note to his friend Arthur Roessler stating: "I intend to get married, advantageously.
 Not to Wally.")
 Despite some opposition from the Harms family, Schiele and Edith were married on 17 June 1915, the anniversary of the wedding of Schiele's parents.

 Although Schiele avoided conscription for almost a year, World War I now began to shape his life and work.
 Three days after his wedding, Schiele was ordered to report for active service in the army where he was initially stationed in Prague.
 Edith came with him and stayed in a hotel in the city, while Egon lived in an exhibition hall with his fellow conscripts.
 They were allowed by Schiele's commanding officer to see each other occasionally.

 During the war, Schiele's paintings became larger and more detailed.
-His military service, however, gave him limited time, and much of his output consisted of linear drawings of scenery and military officers.
+His military service gave him limited time, and much of his output consisted of linear drawings of scenery and military officers.
 Around this time, Schiele also began experimenting with the themes of motherhood and family.
 His wife Edith was the model for most of his female figures, but during the war (due to circumstance) many of his sitters were male.
-Since 1915, Schiele's female nudes became fuller in figure, but many were deliberately illustrated with a lifeless doll-like appearance.
+From 1915, Schiele's female nudes became fuller in figure, and many were deliberately illustrated with a lifeless doll-like appearance.